by Kristine Burgess , M.Ed & M.S.Ed

 Beyond our own beliefs and achievement expectations, there are tangible and measurable ways to increase equity within literacy.
 The first is through funding.
 Increased funding can unlock barriers to high-quality physical spaces, instructional and classroom materials, and highly trained educators.

-While the merits of different approaches to reading instruction has been a historically debated topic, scientists and researchers today agree that the science of reading is a body of ever-growing research in the fields of cognition, education, and neuroscience (to name a few) that highlights how the human brain learns to read.
+While the merits of different approaches to reading instruction have been a historically debated topic, scientists and researchers today agree that the science of reading is a body of ever-growing research in the fields of cognition, education, and neuroscience (to name a few) that highlights how the human brain learns to read.
 It is widely acknowledged that the human brain is not hard-wired for reading, but rather for oral language.
-Therefore, reading develops from speech to print with systemic and explicit instruction beginning in phonemic awareness.
-Given this consensus, it stands to reason that educators should be expected to be well versed in the science and research that supports student reading achievement, including:
+Therefore, reading develops from speech to print with systemic and explicit instruction beginning with phonemic awareness.
+Given this consensus, it stands to reason that educators should be expected to be well-versed in the science and research that supports student reading achievement, including:

 Creating an Equitable Literacy Classroom Environment